Temple Bruer Preceptory: Remaining site

 The farmhouse which stands to the south of the tower was built in the 1840s for Charles Chaplin of Blankney Hall.
 It is likely that it was designed by the architect William Adams Nicholson, who acted as estate architect for Charles Chaplin.

 Excavations

 1833 excavations

 In 1833 Rev. Dr. Oliver was allowed to excavate the site by Charles Chaplin of Blankney Hall, who had recently acquired the Temple Bruer estates.
-Dr Oliver remarks: The present proprietor, Charles Chaplin Esq. of Blankney, has evinced a laudable anxiety to preserve the present Tower from ruin, by the introduction of a new roof, and by securing the cracks and fissures in the walls.
+Oliver remarks: "The present proprietor, Charles Chaplin Esq. of Blankney, has evinced a laudable anxiety to preserve the present Tower from ruin, by the introduction of a new roof, and by securing the cracks and fissures in the walls."